stoned-ape/shuffleplay/readme.md

 Alternately, you can use `./shuffleplay <path>` to play music in the directory specified by `<path>`.

-Once the songs are play, type "p" at the prompt to play/pause.
+Once the songs are playing, type "p" at the prompt to play/pause.

 `>> p`